 Childbirth and Bipolar Disorder

 It is normal for new mothers to experience dramatic and sudden mood shifts.
 Feelings of intense joy and love are common, but some women also experience those at the opposite end of the spectrum.
 It is estimated that up to 70 percent of women experience some of the symptoms associated with the “baby blues” a few days after giving birth.
 This typically includes sudden bouts of anger or crying and trouble eating and sleeping, along with feelings of self-doubt.
 In many cases these feelings go away on their own and typically only last a few days.

 If you are dealing with bipolar disorder your chances of having postpartum depression are significantly higher than in women that are healthy or have major depression.

-According to research it is estimated that up to two-thirds of pregnant women with bipolar I or II disorder will deal with severe depression after delivery.
+According to research, it is estimated that up to two-thirds of pregnant women with Bipolar I or Bipolar II Disorder will experience severe depression after delivery.

-Overall pregnancy is considered to be a “positive” experience.
+Overall, pregnancy is considered to be a “positive” experience.
 Bipolar women that are pregnant tend to have a decreased risk for suicide and psychiatric admission due to a lessening of their symptoms.
-Since bipolar disorders are caused by a chemical imbalance in the brain, early research suggests that the hormones released during pregnancy might have a temporary stabilizing effect.
+Since bipolar disorder is caused by a chemical imbalance in the brain, early research suggests that the hormones released during pregnancy might have a temporary stabilizing effect.
 This also helps to explain why women with bipolar disorder are more vulnerable after delivery when there is another significant hormonal shift.

 Bipolar and PPD Confusion